 - The club head sounds and feels a little hollow to some.

-- The large club face gives has maximum forgiveness.
+- The large club face gives has maximum forgiveness and easy launch.

 - The sole weight can’t be adjusted by the golfer.